This page is under construction at the very end of May 2020 due to recent changes in the Lactobacillus genus. Please check back for the latest.

 Lactobacillus are LAB (lactic-acid bacteria) superstar probiotics, next in line after Bifidobacterium, in my opinion.
 Together, both of these species of good bacteria work to help you be healthy.

-These good bacteria have GRAS (generally recognized as safe) status in the US, meaning that there is general recognition of their safety through experience based on common use in foods.
-They also have European QPS (Qualified Presumption of Safety) status.
+These good bacteria have had GRAS (generally recognized as safe) status in the US, meaning that there is general recognition of their safety through experience based on common use in foods.
+They also have had European QPS (Qualified Presumption of Safety) status.
+There should be no reason for their safety status to be revoked.
 Although some of the species are associated with dental caries or with infections in immune-system compromised people, most of the time they are beneficial bacteria.

 Lactobacilli (plural) are some of the most well-known probiotics.
 These microbes, like Bifidobacterium, are lactic-acid producing bacteria (LAB) and in fact the two genera (plural of genus) share a few common genes.
 This means that they take in carbohydrates and produce lactic acid.
 Lactobacillus prefer different kinds of carbohydrates depending on their species.
 Some of them can use lactose, which is nice to know if you have lactose intolerance.